Gueguettee/ASTER_DELTA_NEUTRAL/README.md

 - **Integration:** Initializes and manages the `AsterApiManager` and `DeltaNeutralLogic` components.
 - **Orchestration:** Runs the main application loop, periodically fetching data, feeding it to the strategy logic, and updating the dashboard.
 - **User Interface:** Renders the terminal dashboard, displaying all relevant portfolio information, open positions, and potential opportunities in a clear and organized manner.
-- **User Interaction:** Handles all keyboard inputs for refreshing data, scanning for opportunities, and executing the workflows for opening and closing positions.
+- **User Interaction:** Handles all keyboard inputs for refreshing data, analyzing paid fundings, and executing the workflows for opening and closing positions.

 ## Running the Application